lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 schemes that are supported by this specification.
-Note that the word "initial", above, is crucial: we are dealing with the situation where the end entity in question has had no previous contact with the PKI, except having received the root CA certificate of that PKI by some zero-touch method like BRSKI {{RFC8995}} and
+Note that the word "initial", above, is crucial: we are dealing with the situation where the end entity in question has had no previous contact with the PKI, except having received the trusted CA certificate of that PKI by some zero-touch method like BRSKI {{RFC8995}} and
 {{I-D.ietf-anima-brski-ae}} or SZTP {{RFC8572}}.
 In case the end entity already possesses certified keys, then some